athulp01/datastructures-and-algorithms/README.md

-# algorithms
-Implementation of common algorithms in python
+# Data Structures and Algorithms